This policy applies to all departments within Norfolk County Council.

-When the County Council has fully investigated a complaint, and there appears to be no merit in a further investigation at a higher stage of the complaints process, the complainant will be advised that they can refer their complaint to the LGO if they remain dissatisfied with the outcome.
+When the County Council has fully investigated a complaint, and there appears to be no merit in a further investigation at a higher stage of the complaints process, the complainant will be advised that they can refer their complaint to the LGSCO if they remain dissatisfied with the outcome.

 Eligibility to complain

 The following people are eligible to complain:-

 - Any individual or group receiving or seeking a service from Norfolk County Council, this includes children

 - Anyone acting for an individual or group unable to complain personally

 People do not have to be a Norfolk resident to make a complaint.

 A complaint should normally be made within one year of the service being received.
 This time limit may be extended at the discretion of the complaints case manager if the complainant has good reasons for not making the complaint within the time limit; and not notwithstanding the delay, it is still possible to investigate the complaint effectively and fairly.

 The County Council will not consider, or further consider complaints/representations under this policy and corporate complaints procedures where:-

 - Complainants have stated either orally or in writing to the County Council that they are taking, or intend to take proceedings in any court or tribunal in regard to any issue connected with the complaint